What are the Uses of Electricity?

 Working at our office.

-We use electricity for accessing data from modes like Fiber, LAN at our workplaces.
+We use electricity for accessing data from modes like Fibre, LAN at our workplaces.

 Electricity consumption in supplying water at our home, etc.